-Line 13-Empowerment Zone Credit.
-For tax periods beginning on or after October 1, 2003, an employer is allowed a credit for each new employee at a business in an empowerment zone under 15-31-134, MCA.
+Line 10 - Empowerment Zone Credit.
+For tax periods beginning on or after October 1, 2003, and before January 1, 2022, an employer is allowed a credit for each new employee at a business in an empowerment zone under 15-31-134, MCA.

 To be eligible for this credit a corporation must be certified by the Montana Department of Labor and Industry.
 The credit can be carried forward seven years and carried back three years.